Commercial Carpet Buying Guide: What You Should Know

 - Maintenance: Low-pile, stain-resistant carpet is a breeze to clean.
 Just make sure to vacuum regularly, and your floor will look great for years to come.

-- Installation: Self-adhesive carpet tiles are designed for quick and easy installation, so you can save time and money.
+- Installation: Self-adhesive carpet tiles are designed for quick and easy installation.

-- Comfort: Because it’s designed for durability, commercial carpet isn’t as plush and comfortable as regular residential carpet.
+- Comfort: It’s designed for durability, and isn’t as plush and comfortable as regular residential carpet.